2013 horse meat scandal: Ireland

-Investigations by the Food Safety Authority of Ireland (FSAI) resulted in Ireland being the first EU state to report the presence of horse meat in beef and make the results public.
+Investigations by the Food Safety Authority of Ireland (FSAI) led Ireland to become the first EU state to report the presence of horse meat in beef and to make the results public.
 The first positive test for equine DNA was on 10 December 2012.
 It carried out additional tests on 18 and 21 December.
 The FSAI then sent samples to the Eurofins laboratory in Germany.
 Professor Alan Reilly of the FSAI testified to the Oireachtas on 5 February 2013 that the results indicated the presence of equine DNA, but not the amount.
 The IdentiGen Laboratory and the Eurofins Laboratory were asked to determine the amount of horse meat in the samples.
 On 21 December 2012, the FSAI requested that the Department of Agriculture, Food and the Marine in Ireland obtain further samples.
-These were sent to the Identigen laboratory on 4 January 2013.
+These were sent to the IdentiGen laboratory on 4 January 2013.

-Results were received back from Eurofins and Identigen on 11 January 2013.
-Professor Reilly reported on 5 February that quantitative results from Identigen were received by the FSAI late on the evening of 11 January 2013.
-Of the ten burger products that tested positive for equine DNA, all but one was at low levels.
-The quantification of the equine DNA in this one burger product gave an estimated amount of 29% equine DNA relative to the beef DNA content of the burger product.
-This product was manufactured by Silvercrest on behalf of Tesco.
+Results were received back from Eurofins and IdentiGen on 11 January 2013.
+Professor Reilly reported on 5 February that quantitative results from IdentiGen were received by the FSAI late on the evening of 11 January 2013.
+Of the ten burger products that tested positive for equine DNA, all but one were at low levels.
+The quantification of equine DNA in this burger product estimated 29% relative to the beef DNA content.
+Silvercrest manufactured this product on behalf of Tesco.
 At this point, there was no explanation for the finding of 29% equine DNA relative to beef DNA in this single sample.
-On 14 January 2013 the FSAI informed the Department of Health and the Department of Agriculture, Food and the Marine of the final results.
-On the same day it also informed the Food Standards Agency in the United Kingdom.
+On 14 January 2013, the FSAI informed the Department of Health and the Department of Agriculture, Food and the Marine of the final results.
+On the same day, it also informed the Food Standards Agency in the United Kingdom.

 The next day, 15 January 2013, the FSAI advised the five retailers concerned, Tesco, Dunnes Stores, Aldi, Lidl and Iceland, of their findings; all these firms withdrew the offending products.
 The media and newspapers of 16 January 2013 led with the story, focusing on the one burger which tested positive for 29% equine DNA.